StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_posts/2018-05-01-rpi_fullnode.md

 ## Full Node Setup
 At the time of this writing, **no stable dotnet-sdk exists for linux-arm.** The original Reddit how-to referenced the dotnet-sdk-2.2.100 nightly builds, however these caused daily node crashes during testing and I do **not** recommend.
+This section should not be completed on your RPi.

 ### Downloading the source
 * The following instructions are loosely based on this [MSDN post](https://blogs.msdn.microsoft.com/david/2017/07/20/setting_up_raspian_and_dotnet_core_2_0_on_a_raspberry_pi/)